ericDeCourcy/butler/README.md

 ### Seeders

-If it is your first time setting up CryptoButler, you'll need to run the Database Seeders to populate the Database with the initial data.
+If it is your first time setting up Butler, you'll need to run the Database Seeders to populate the Database with the initial data.

 ```
 npm run seed